insomnimus/libman/readme.md

 # Tips & Tricks

 -	Create a `~/.libmanrc` file and write any valid libman command to be ran at startup (define your aliases here).
--	You can change the prompt! put `prompt MyNewPrompt>` in the libman config file.
+-	You can change the prompt! run `libman config prompt "my new prompt>"`.
 -	The config file is located at `~/.config/libman.toml` on unix, and `C:\Users\username\AppData\Roaming` on windows.
 -	Configure a history file either from the config file or with `$LIBMAN_HIST_FILE` env var for search history auto completions.